Archive

 5. Language of Instruction and the Writing Process

-Analytical rubrics provide the language of instruction for writers, peers, parents, and teachers to discuss each writing task throughout the steps of the writing process.
+Analytical rubrics provide the feedback that writers, peers, parents, and teachers need to discuss each writing task throughout the steps of the writing process.
 These specific writing tasks help students and teachers plan, draft, revise, edit, and publish their writing.

 Teaching Essays